-This workshop will focus on measuring rule of law programs.
-Program participants will learn and practice applying key skills necessary for measuring effective projects.
-Course content will focus on how country context and a systems perspective on justice helps develop better program measurement systems.
-Participants will learn how to build useful indicators that provide valuable information on progress related to program interventions.
-Participants will become familiar with different programming modalities and understand how to creatively design projects closely linked to the problems they aim to ameliorate.
-Finally, participants will have opportunities to practice the skills they learn in an interactive measurement system development module.
+This workshop focused on measuring rule of law programs.
+Program participants learned about and practiced applying key skills necessary for measuring effective projects.
+Course content focused on how country context and a systems perspective on justice helps develop better program measurement systems.
+Participants learned how to build useful indicators that provide valuable information on progress related to program interventions.
+Participants were familiarized with different programming modalities and now understand how to creatively design projects closely linked to the problems they aim to ameliorate.
+Finally, participants had opportunities to practice the skills they learned in an interactive measurement system development module.

-The program will occur over three days.
-Participants will learn through a mix of interactive lecture, hypothetical exercises, office hours, and small-group discussion of a sample project developed by the participant.
-The course is limited to 25 participants to promote interaction and engagement.
-The course involves a moderate amount of work outside of instructor-led sessions and by registering participants agree to attend all sessions and to complete assignments, including the preparation of a draft measurement system.
-While this program builds on the skills learned in ROLC’s Country Analysis and Program Development Workshops, it can be taken as a stand-alone workshop.
-However, those considering participation are encouraged to take the Country Analysis and Program Development Workshops first.
+The program occurred over three days.
+Participants learned through a mix of interactive lecture, hypothetical exercises, office hours, and small-group discussion of a sample project developed by the participant.
+The course was limited to 25 participants to promote interaction and engagement.
+The course involved a moderate amount of work outside of instructor-led sessions and by registering participants agreed to attend all sessions and to complete assignments, including the preparation of a draft measurement system.
+While this program built on the skills learned in ROLC’s Country Analysis and Program Development Workshops, it could have been taken as a stand-alone workshop.
+However, those considering participation were encouraged to take the Country Analysis and Program Development Workshops first.

-Prior to the first day, participants will choose a country of focus and identify an aspect within that country’s justice system they think needs support or reform.
-The “target” can be institutional, such as a legal aid department; procedural, such as police/prosecutor coordination; legislative, such as the laws and regulations forming the legal framework deterring money laundering; human capital, such as reform to university level legal education; or a technical need, such as wildlife trafficking or a problem identified by assessment such as law enforcement human rights abuses.
+Prior to the first day, participants chose a country of focus and identified an aspect within that country’s justice system they think needs support or reform.
+The “target” could be institutional, such as a legal aid department; procedural, such as police/prosecutor coordination; legislative, such as the laws and regulations forming the legal framework deterring money laundering; human capital, such as reform to university level legal education; or a technical need, such as wildlife trafficking or a problem identified by assessment such as law enforcement human rights abuses.

-Participants will return to this country/reform target choice throughout workshop learning activities, so it is important to make this decision prior to the workshop.
-If assistance is needed in identifying a target or subsector, participants can review sample justice sector assessments here (1, 2, 3).
-Once a reform “target” has been chosen, participants should familiarize themselves with the available information about it.
+Participants returned to this country/reform target choice throughout workshop learning activities, so it was important to make this decision prior to the workshop.
+If assistance was needed in identifying a target or subsector, participants could review sample justice sector assessments here (1, 2, 3).
+Once a reform “target” had been chosen, participants familiarized themselves with the available information about it.